codetit4n/personal-website/content/portfolio.md

 ### My Work

 - Worked as an intern on this project during my college time.
-- Created smart contracts for the protocol.
+- Created smart contracts(written in solidity) for the protocol.
 - Created the frontend app using Web3.Js, React, JavaScript.
 - Integrated GraphQL APIs to get data from the blockchain using [thegraph](https://thegraph.com/ "thegraph website") protocol.